code42/py42/docs/userguides/gettingstarted.md

 WARNING: Currently, py42 uses token-based authentication only.

-To initialize the `py42.sdk.SDK` object, you must use basic auth and provide your credentials.
-We recommend scripts using a secure password storage library, such as `keyring`, for retrieving passwords.
+To initialize the `py42.sdk.SDK` object, you must provide your credentials (basic auth).
+If you are writing a script, we recommend using a secure password storage library, such as `keyring`, for retrieving passwords.
 However, subsequent requests use JWT authentication.

 py42 currently does **not** support SSO login providers.